opmarq/WelcomeSlider/README.md

 # WelcomeSlider

-Dynamique slider made with react, to test it follow these commands
+Dynamique slider made with react,

+To test it follow these commands

 1. `npm instal`
 2. `npm start`